 One of a series of three internships that follow completion of all academic course work.
 PT 720 is an eight week, full-time experience in physical therapy rehabilitation.
 Clinical experiences will include one or more of the following: rehabilitation following spinal cord injury, cerebral vascular accident, traumatic brain injury, amputation, burns, or multiple trauma.
 Appropriate facilities include rehabilitation hospitals, hospitals with rehabilitation units, extended care facilities or subacute units with appropriate patient populations.
-(Prerequisites: Completion of 1st year Curriculum and permission of program director required.)
-Summer and fall semester.
+(Prerequisites: Permission of program director required.)
+Summer, fall and spring semester.
 Offered yearly.